moto-penangf/documentation/docs/modes/preloader.md

 Progress: |██████████| 100.0% Read (0x1000/0x1000, ) 22.08 MB/s
 DaHandler - Dumped sector 933888 with sector count 4096 as lk_a.
 ```
 ### After the initial loading of the signed DA, we can attempt to execute commands from another DA.
-However, it is unclear which one is being used at the moment.
+However, once the phone enters DA mode, even if we specify another Download Agent, only the one sent to the phone will be used.
 ```sh
 $ mtk r lk_a lk_a --loader ./sources/MTK_AllInOne_DA.bin
 MTK Flash/Exploit Client Public V2.0.1 (c) B.Kerler 2018-2024